-Over the last 7 weeks, I’ve been talking about skin sins – lifestyle habits that can wreak short- and long-term havoc on your skin.
-From alcohol to lack of sleep, I’ve covered them all.
-This week, I’m revealing the last sin in the series – it’s one we all know about, but often overlook: the sun.
+Over the last 7 weeks, We’ve been talking about skin sins – lifestyle habits that can wreak short- and long-term havoc on your skin.
+From alcohol to lack of sleep, We’ve covered them all.
+This week, we’re revealing the last sin in the series – it’s one we all know about, but often overlook: the sun.
 For the skin-scorching, wrinkle-inducing truth about the effects of UV exposure and your skin, read on!

-While the stats can be daunting, I’m going to talk about the 4 biggest sun side effects, what you can do to reverse the damage, and the one simple solution for prevention.
+While the stats can be daunting, we’re going to talk about the 4 biggest sun side effects, what you can do to reverse the damage, and the one simple solution for prevention.

 1. You have a collagen crisis.
 Repeated UV exposure not only breaks down collagen, but it also stunts new collagen synthesis, leading to sagging skin and wrinkles.
 An anti-aging night cream can work with your skin’s nighttime repair process to restore firmness and moisture, and help offset the appearance of lines and wrinkles.